Listen to an audio file of this tool.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your teen up for success.
 Teaching also involves modeling and practicing the positive words and tone of voice you want them to use, promoting skills, and preventing problems.
 This is also an opportunity to establish meaningful, logical consequences for when expectations are not met.

-- From research, the following fighting habits can slip in and hurt others and destroy trust.2 In fact, these will encourage more “back talk” from your teen.
-In forging healthy communications with your family members including with your teens, these should not be used.
+- From research, the following fighting habits hurt others and destroy trust.2 In fact, these will encourage more “back talk” from your teen.
+In forging healthy communications with others, including with your teen, these fighting habits should not be used.

 - Do not use physical force.
 Using physical force in a conflict signals that the individual has lost control and only believes they can regain it with physical dominance.
 This is harmful and breaks trust.

-- Do not talk about family members negatively when they are not present.
-Going directly to the person with whom we have the problem is the healthiest way to address a problem.
-When you go to one family member to complain about another, you are harming both family relationships.
+- Do not talk about others negatively when they are not present.
+Going directly to the person with whom you have the problem is the healthiest way to address a problem.
+For example, when you go to one family member to complain about another, you are harming both family relationships.

 - Do not criticize.
 Judging or commenting on the character of a person in the struggle hurts the other.
 Instead focus energies and words on solving the problem at hand.